troythewolfe/nNest/README.md

 ###builders/builder_name.js
-* an individual app builder that is assigned to one or more builds
+* an index builder that is assigned to one or more builds
 * retrieves views
 * retrieves and pushes css and js includes
 * constructs and returns index